Creality K1 review: Pros & cons from a Prusa owner

 Sponsored

-In my Creality K1 review, I explain why it has become my go-to printer instead of the Prusa MK3S+, but not without some key upgrades along the way.
+In my Creality K1 review, I explain why it has become my go-to printer instead of the Prusa MK3S+ – but not without some key upgrades.

-With the recent Bambu ‘security’ fiasco frustrating users, Creality is emerging as a strong alternative in the plug-and-print market – especially for those who value full control over their machines.
+With the recent-ish Bambu ‘security’ fiasco frustrating some users, Creality is emerging as a strong alternative in the plug-and-print market.
+Especially for those who value full control over their machines.

 Since the original K1 release, Creality has expanded the lineup with the larger K1 Max, the enhanced K1C and the more wallet-friendly open-frame K1 SE.
 Is the standard K1 still worth considering?

 Many months of use later, I will say that it has opened my eyes to a world of convenient and rapid-fire 3D printing.
-Though not without some caveats and hiccups I will get to in a minute.
+Though not without some caveats and hiccups along the way.

 Creality K1 review explained